OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-08-10-saying-last-goodbyes-1-week-til-liftoff.md

 I am the fuckboy.
 I am becoming the guy I hated and was afraid of.
 The guy that fucks the girl that the nice boy simps for.

 Being "nice" got me nowhere; being confident and masculine is paying dividends.
 A guy at work is hopelessly "in love" with the girl I mercilessly fucked last night.
 He's offered to buy and pay for all kinds of stuff for her.
 He's nice and boring.
 She is absolutely repulsed.
 She thinks he is a "simp".
 He will never have a chance.
 I told her that I see both sides NOW.
-I was the nice provider guy in my previous life, but now I am the badboy that fucks (or at least I'm growing into that HA; I definitely have more to learn).
+I was the nice provider guy in my previous life, but now I am the bad boy that fucks (or at least I'm growing into that HA; I definitely have more to learn).
 She said she likes who I am now.
 She said (multiple times) that she's jealous that the Latinas in Mexico will get a piece of me, and she won't be able to **<-- SHE WANTS ME TO FUCK?!?! (again, I'd never have thought women would want or say these things)**

 She wants to see me again before I leave.
 I told her that I'll be upfront and won't see her.
 She can come to Mexico if she wants it.
 The other women that I've been with have hinted similar things...
-I also am old enough to be the badboy while being a mature "man" about it...
+I also am old enough to be the bad boy while being a mature "man" about it...
 I'm excited for my new character arc in this area

 That's it for now.
 Maybe one more log before Mexico.